santimirandarp/documents/md/networks/osi.md

 4. Application: 7,6,5.
 Protocols: http, sftp, smb, dns, imap, dhcp, ftp, pop, telnet.
 Firefox, or Chrome, Outlook etc. make use of protocols on this layer on the client end whereas Apache, Node etc make use on the Server end.
 PDU: Data.
 3. Transport: 4.
 Protocols: TCP, UDP.
 PDU: Segments.
 2. Internet: 3.
 Protocols: IPv4, IPv6, etc. Notice **ip** on this layer.
 PDU: Packets/Datagrams.
+Think of all the router configuration (as it appears on the web gui for the router.)
 1. Network: 2,1.
 Protocols: Ethernet 802.11 and 802.3,  MAC, ARP, DSL, PPP.
 PDU: Bits.
 WAP, NIC.
 PDU: frames.

 This model is osi but simplified.
 But is the actually implemented model.